Community-Based Disaster Risk Reduction

 - Cronin, S. J., Gaylord, D. R., Charley, D., Alloway, B., Wallez, S., & Esau, J. (2004).
 Participatory methods of incorporating scientific with traditional knowledge for volcanic hazard management on Ambae Island, Vanuatu.
 Bulletin of Volcanology, 66(7), 652–668.

 - Dynes, R. R. (1991).
 Disaster reduction: The importance of adequate assumptions about social organization.
 Primary Paper no. 172.
 Delaware: Disaster Research Center,University of Delaware.

 - Gaillard, J. C., & Mercer, J. (2013).
 From knowledge to action: Bridging gaps in disaster risk reduction.
 Progress in Human Geography, 37(1), 93–114.

 - Heijmans, A. (2009).
 The social life of community-based disaster risk reduction: Origins, politics and framing.
 Disaster Studies Working Paper 20.
-London: Aon Benfield UCL Hazard Research Center
+London, UK: Aon Benfield UCL Hazard Research Center

 - Hiwasaki, L., Luna, M. Syamsidik, & Shaw, R. (2014).
 Process for integrating local and indigenous knowledge with science for hydro-meteorological disaster risk reduction and climate change adaptation in coastal and small island communities.
 International Journal of Disaster Risk Reduction, 10, 15–27.